happycod3r/BatchEdit/README.md

 ## UNDER CONSTRUCTION...
-### Everything that is complete works but the gui looks terrible and all the functionality isn't present.
+**Everything that is complete works but the gui looks terrible and all the functionality isn't present.
+Almost done with a working Beta**

 ---